Ruzanna-Sar/MovieRentalSQLAnalysis/README.md

 # MovieRentalSQLAnalysis
  Analyzing movie rental (Rockbuster Stealth LLC)database to maximize profit by using SQL queries and Tableau for visualisation.
-The Rockbuster Stealth Management Board was interested to find the data-driven answers for the following questions:
+The project is based on a real-world scenario (movie rentals) and addresses the following practical questions that a business might have.
 ● Which movies contributed the most/least to revenue gain?
 ● What was the average rental duration for all videos?
 ● Which countries are Rockbuster customers based in?